 (This post is part of my "What Age are you Writing For?" series.
 You can find the introduction and list of age ranges here.)

 Middle grade novels are probably what most people think of when they think of children's books.
-This is the age range for the first three Harry Potter books, Fablehaven, the Series of Unfortunate Events, and many other famous classics.
+This is the age range for the first three Harry Potter books, Fablehaven, the Series of Unfortunate Events, and many other famous children's classics.

+Despite the more advanced language and plots, the stories themselves still need to appeal to children first and foremost.
+These stories often are full of humor or larger than life characters.
 The issues explored in these stories should appeal to children: things like friendship, learning how to fit in, learning to deal with other people, navigating relationships, navigating the world outside their home more independently, dealing with authority figures like parents and teachers, etc.

 Romances, if present, should be crushes.
 There should be very little display of romantic affection and little-to-no description of physical attraction.
-Remember, even if your characters are 14, the readers are still 10-12 and still think the opposite gender has cooties.
+Remember, even if your characters are 12, the readers are still 8-10 and still think the opposite gender has cooties.
 You can probably get away with hand-holding, but not kissing.

 Middle grade books are getting edgier right now.
 They are tackling new topics and dealing with new content, but there are definitely still conservative expectations in many parents, teachers, and reviewers about swearing, violence, graphic content, etc. A safe rule of thumb would be staying PG.
-You also can research your genre and your intended publisher to see what they are currently allowing.
+You also can research your genre and your intended publisher to see what they are currently looking for.